-- Behaved in a way that has harmed a child, or may have harmed a child, or - Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child, or may have harmed a child, and/or - Possibly committed a criminal offence against or related to a child, and/or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The trust Safeguarding Lead and the trust's Director of HR must be informed of any referrals to LADO.
+The Trust Safeguarding Leads and the trust's Director of HR must be informed of any referrals to the LADO.
 Please refer to the trust's safeguarding policy for more details on handling allegations of abuse made against staff.
 Please also refer to the trust's whistleblowing policy.